Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

-Because of the particularly simple form that the Lagrange boundary form takes in 1D, it will be also convenient to introduce the following notation:

-In order to design an algorithm for solving this problem, it is convenient to look for weak solutions of \eqref{schrodinger}.
-Taking the inner product of \eqref{schrodinger} with a vector $\Psi$ on the dense domain $C^\infty (M)$ of smooth functions on $M$, and integrating by parts we will obtain:
+It is convenient to look for weak solutions of \eqref{schrodinger}.
+Taking the inner product of \eqref{schrodinger} with a vector $\Psi$ on the dense domain $C^\infty (M)$ of smooth functions on $M$ and integrating by parts we obtain easily the corresponding weak problem:

-\begin{proposition} The function $\Phi$ is a weak solution of the eigenvalue problem, i.e. it solves \eqref{weak} if and only if it solves de Schr\"odinger spectral problem \eqref{schrodinger}.
-Moreover, if $\Psi$ and $\Phi$ satisfy the boundary conditions